 New Guidelines issued by the National Institute for Health and Clinical Excellence (NICE) urges middle-aged men between the age of 40 to 64 to cut down on their alcohol consumption in order to avoid dementia in later life.

-Part of the Department of Health, NICE publishes clinical guidelines that NHS professionals must consider when advising their patients.
+Part of the Department of Health, NICE publishes clinical guidelines that NHS professionals must consider when advising their clients.
 NICE guidelines thus pack a considerable punch when it comes to advice you may receive during a trip to your local NHS Primary Care Trust.
-NHS doctors are therefore urged to advise male patients that cutting down on alcohol consumption is likely to reduce the risk of developing dementia in later life.
+NHS doctors are therefore urged to advise male clients that cutting down on alcohol consumption is likely to reduce the risk of developing dementia in later life.

 The guidelines lump alcohol into a list of factors thought to contribute to the onset of male dementia.
 Other factors include smoking, lack of physical exercise, poor dieting, being overweight and obesity.